jacklaaa89/ExpressionParser/README.md

 So for example: `var n = 0; n = n--;` and `var b = [1, 2, 3]++;` are both valid statements.

+The operators that are used in incrementing/decrementing variables are now controlled using `FixedOperators` which means their functionality can be customised to meet your needs.

+However, since for loops use these statements to control the execution of the loop condition, changing the functionality of these variables will also affect this functionality, as for loops are bound to the API.

 ##### Control Statements

 ###### If Statement